1kyler1/307-Group-Project/README.md

 Linter: ESLint
 For IDE, install extensions from VScode
 Cloud database: MongoDB Atlas
-.env file on everyone's local machines containing the MongoDB URI
 Prior to pushing please run the command "npm run lint" in both the frontend and backend
-If there are issues please run "npm run lint:fix"
+If there are issues please run "npm run lint:fix" and "npm run prettier"
 When pushing please use the comment format "feat: what you push does"
-Image Cloud: Cloudinary
+Image Cloud: Cloudinary "npm i cloudinary"
-npm i cloudinary
+Testing: "npm test" to run frontend tests.
+Automated coverage report can be found in the Github CI report.
+.ENV file: contains MongoDB URI, JWT secret key, Cloudinary keys

 #### Documentation: